frufra/negative/README.md

-# negative
+# negative/riflesso
-program for making a negative of an .png/.jpg
+program for making a negative and inverse  of an .png/.jpg